 - Teething is one of the most common reasons for the excessive production of saliva in babies.
 The saliva might overflow from the baby’s mouth, thereby leading to the formation of a rash.

-- At times, rashes also develop in babies, who use pacifiers for a long time.
+- At times, rashes also develop in babies, who use pacifiers for a long time, or babies who are bottle fed and keep on sucking on the bottle.

 - Residual breast milk or formula might cause skin irritation, and consequently, rashes.